 A measure that can be used as a proxy for the international trade is the change in global fleet.
-Figure 13 shows, using UNCTAD data, the change in the total fleet, in dead weight tons in thousands, by flag of registration for the 1998-2016 period.
-During this 19-year period, world fleet has increased 134% while only one subgroup, i.e. developing economies, outperformed this global average with a growth of 191%.
-The OIC countries failed to catch up with the world average in fleet growth and increased their fleet only by 55%.
-Similarly, the League of Arab States (LAS) fell below the world average and grew its fleet only by 22%.
+Figure 13 shows, using UNCTAD data, the change in the total fleet, in dead weight tons in thousands, by flag of registration for the 1980-2018 period.
+During this 29-year period, world fleet has increased 186% while only two subgroup, i.e. developing economies and OIC, outperformed this global average with a growth of 417% and 258%, respectively.

-Figure 13: Change in total fleet by flag of registration (in 1000 dwt) (1998-2016)
+Figure 13: Change in total fleet by flag of registration (in 1000 dwt) (1980-2018)

-The increase in the commercial fleet registered under the flags of the OIC Member States corresponds to a total capacity of 70.5 million deadweight tons (dwt) in 2016 compared with 37 million dwt in 1985.
+The increase in the commercial fleet registered under the flags of the OIC Member States corresponds to a total capacity of 84.5 million deadweight tons (dwt) in 2018 compared with 23.6 million dwt in 1980.
 The majority of the fleet consist of oil tankers whereas container ships represent only 8.2% of the total fleet.
-With regard to their share of the world's fleet, the commercial fleet of the OIC countries represents 3.9% in 2016 which was 5.5% 31 years ago.
-Considering the comparatively higher share of the OIC countries in the world trade, i.e. around
+Considering the comparatively higher share of the OIC countries in the world trade, i.e. around 10%, than that of the fleet capacity, it can be concluded that the majority of the OIC's merchandise trade is being carried by foreign shipping companies.

-&lt;sup>2 For a more detailed account on the subject, see COMCEC, "Evaluating the Ownership, Governance Structures and Performances of Ports in the OIC Member Countries", 2015.
+$^{^2\,}$ For a more detailed account on the subject, see COMCEC, "Evaluating the Ownership, Governance Structures and Performances of Ports in the OIC Member Countries", 2015.

-10%, than that of the fleet capacity, it can be concluded that the majority of the OIC's merchandise trade is being carried by foreign shipping companies.
 Although such a situation is a common trend in today's globalized shipping industry, this often leads to high maritime transport costs and low shipping connectivity particularly for the OIC countries with smaller economies located in remote locations (COMCEC, 2015).